jpsdr/MKVToolnix-Windows-7/README.md

 programs and libraries you absolutely need are:

-- A C++ compiler that supports several features of the C++11 standard: initializer lists, range-based »for« loops, right angle brackets, the 'auto' keyword, lambda functions, the »nullptr« key word, tuples and alias declarations.
+- A C++ compiler that supports several features of the C++11 standard: initializer lists, range-based "for" loops, right angle brackets, the "auto" keyword, lambda functions, the "nullptr" key word, tuples and alias declarations.
 For GCC this means at least v4.7.0; for clang v3.3 or later.